-Covid protocol: Proof of vaccination is required for this workshop.
-In-person Saturday sessions will require all participants (and instructor(s)) to wear face-coverings except for when on 'stage' performing or actively instructing.
-The space where the workshop is being held is a large, well ventilated space with sufficient room for distancing.
+Covid protocol: All participants (and instructor(s)) are encouraged to wear face-coverings except for when on 'stage' performing or actively instructing.
+The space where the workshop is being held is a large and well ventilated, with sufficient room for distancing.

 Dance Master Class

 by Mallika Sarabhai